 I’ve almost completed the year of growth: traveling, personal and professional development.
-It’s also almost been a year since my second miscarriage and we are getting ready to start trying for kid number 2 again.
-I think I would feel a little more stressed if I took on a promotion within my same company, and a few months later, had a new baby.
-There’s the added pressure of not only getting your new job down with a higher level of responsibility in a shortened amount of time, but also an expectation of training in someone to replace me while on maternity leave and trying to jump back in after I come back from leave.
+It’s also almost been a year since my second miscarriage.
+We are getting ready to start trying for kid number 2 again.
+I would feel a little more stressed if I took on a promotion within my same company with a newborn.
+There’s the added pressure of getting your new job down before going on maternity leave.
+Also, an expectation of training in someone to replace me while on maternity leave.
+Double yikes.
+Then, trying to jump back in after I come back from leave.

 Overall, wrong timing

 The best timing of when I would apply for this job is in about 4 years.
-By then, I would consider myself an expert in my field, would be able to start that job without having to ask questions and overall feel confident in my ability to do the work independently.
-It also gives me time to get to know that level better, understand the networks and maybe give my boss a heads up that this is in my ‘long term career plans’ and it’s a goal we can work towards together.
+By then, I would consider myself an expert in my field.
+Hopefully, I would be able to start the job without having to ask questions.
+When I do apply, I want to feel confident in my ability to do the work independently.
+Delaying this opportunity also gives me time to get to know that level better and maybe understand the networks more.
+It would also gain me time to give my boss a heads up that this is in my long term career plans.
+And it’s a goal we can work towards together.
 Since it requires occasional travel, waiting a few years when kid(s) are in school would work out better than having this line of work when they are small.
-This job announcement was an unexpected opportunity, caught me off-guard and made me realize that I am not following my own advice; if I ever want an interview, I better beef up my resume!
+This job announcement was an unexpected opportunity.
+It caught me off-guard and made me realize I am not following my own advice.
+If I ever want an interview, I better beef up my resume!
 Or at least keep it updated so it wouldn’t be to hard to update when another opportunity rolls around!